DavideAlidosi/May9/ReadMe.txt

 - Two Bone IK and Spring IK are preload
 - PreSelect Highlight is on by default in Graph Editor
 - Wireframe visibility on Sculpting Tool is on by default
-- Bake Deformer Tool exposed
-- File dialog style is set to OS native

 For more information:

 fb.com/May9Prefs
 youtube.com/c/May9
-github.com/DavideAlidosi/May9

-A special tanks to:

-Andrey Menshikov for the hard work on our amazing MMtoKey Pavel Korolyov for Context Connector
-Jefri Haryono for Rain Curves From Edges
-David Johnson for djRivet
-Carlos Rico Adega for Offset Keyframes
-Peter Shipkov for SOuP
-Ingo Clements for Smooth Skin Cluster Weight and Weight Driver Webber Huang for Soft Cluster EX
-Mariano Merchante for Instance Along Curve
-Anders Langlands for alShaders
-Morten Dalgaard Andersen for amCombineCurves
-Mehdi Louala for Massive Attribute Editor
-Basenji Games for Poly Separate